thekosmix/thekosmix.com/_posts/2016-10-28-things-to-do-in-nainital.md

 rating: 4.5
 tags: [Uttarakhand]
 ---
 This was just one-day trip from Delhi.
-We arrived early in the morning at Kathgodam railway station ~36KMs away from Nainital and started heading towards it with a on-spot booked cab.
+We arrived early in the morning at Kathgodam railway station ~36KMs away from Nainital and started heading towards it.

 <h2>Places to visit in Nainital</h2>